dualra1n/dualra1n/README.md

 # Common Issues. now there arent problems. just use --fixHard to fix the next errors however homebutton not working yet

- ramdisk-submodule
 - A9 : Everything works except Camera, Microphone and Gyroscope.
 (Can be fixed with ldrestart or by using iOS 14.2)

-- A10/11: Home button is not working currently and Camera, Audio, Microphone, Vibration does NOT work at the moment.
+- A10/11/X: Home button is not working currentl.
 You can use tweaks like GesturesXV to simulate iPhone X gestures.  also activating assesive touch on the first ios before you dualboot, and when you boot into the second ios you will have activated the assesive touch on the second ios.

-- iPhone X: Touchscreen does not work.

 - iPads may have issues with "Deep Sleep".
 Sometimes, installing this tweak [Fiona](https://www.ios-repo-updates.com/repository/julioverne-s-repo/package/com.julioverne.fiona/) may fix it.

 # How would I dualboot?